-Ruan Employment Agreement.
-We entered into an Employment Agreement dated as of September 1, 2022 (the "Ruan Employment Agreement"), with Hong-Wen Ruan, our Chief Operating Officer.
-The term of the Ruan Employment Agreement is for two years and at the end of such term, is automatically renewable on a month-to-month basis unless either party provides notice to terminate to the other within 30 days of the end of the term.
-During the term and one year after the end of the term, Mr. Ruan shall not solicit any person employed or engaged by us.
-Mr. Ruan's employment may be terminated by us immediately upon the occurrence of the following events: (i) the commission of any act by Mr. Ruan which, if prosecuted, would constitute a felony; (ii) any material act or omission involving malfeasance or negligence in the performance of employment duties which has a materially adverse effect on us and which has not been corrected in 30 days after written notice from us; (iii) failure or refusal by Mr. Ruan to comply with our policies contained in any Company handbook or with the provisions of the Ruan Employment Agreement if not cured within 10 days after the receipt of written notice from the Board; (iv) Mr. Ruan's prolonged absence without our consent; (v) Mr. Ruan's gross neglect of his duties or willful insubordination to the Board or his superior officers; (vi) the death of Mr. Ruan; or (vii) delivery of written notice of termination by the Company after Mr. Ruan has become unable to perform his services by reason of illness or incapacity, which illness or incapacity results in Mr. Ruan's failure to discharge his duties under the Ruan Employment Agreement for an aggregate total of 60 days (whether consecutive or nonconsecutive) during any 180 day period.
-We paid Mr. Ruan a monthly salary of \$1,350 USD for the first three months of probation.
-After probation, we pay Mr. Ruan \$16,200 per year.
+Chen Employment Agreement.
+We entered into an Employment Agreement dated as of January 5, 2024 (the "Chen Employment Agreement").
+The term of the Chen Employment Agreement is for two years and at the end of such term, is automatically renewable on a month-to-month basis unless either party provides notice to terminate to the other within 30 days of the end of the term.
+During the term and one year after the end of the term, Mr. Chen shall not solicit any person employed or engaged by the Company.
+Mr. Chen's employment may be terminated by the Company immediately upon the occurrence of the following events: (i) the commission of any act by Mr. Chen which, if prosecuted, would constitute a felony; (ii) any material act or omission involving malfeasance or negligence in the performance of employment duties which has a materially adverse effect on the Company and which has not been corrected in 30 days after written notice from the Company; (iii) failure or refusal by Mr. Chen to comply with the policies of the Company contained in any Company handbook or with the provisions of the Chen Employment Agreement if not cured within 10 days after the receipt of written notice from the Board; (iv) Mr. Chen's prolonged absence without the consent of the Company; (v) Mr. Chen's gross neglect of his duties or willful insubordination to the Board or his superior officers; (vi) the death of Mr. Chen; or (vii) delivery of written notice of termination by the Company after Mr. Chen has become unable to perform his services by reason of illness or incapacity, which illness or incapacity results in Mr. Chen's failure to discharge his duties under the Chen Employment Agreement for an aggregate total of 60 days (whether consecutive or nonconsecutive) during any 180 day period.
+The Company pays Mr. Chen \$20,000 per year and issued Mr. Chen a total of 100,000 Class B Warrants, each having the right to purchase one share of common stock, par value \$0.001 per share, of the Company at \$1.50 per share, of which shall vest biannually in eq